What is a payment withholding request? (Section 26A)

 - have applied for adjudication

-- complete the payment withholding request form and a statutory declaration, confirming that you genuinely believe that the amount of money claimed is owed by the respondent
+- complete the payment withholding request form (PDF, 102.08 KB) and statutory declaration, confirming that you genuinely believe that the amount of money claimed is owed by the respondent

 - send these forms and a copy of the adjudication application to the principal contractor.